CPA Exam Study Group Quick Facts

 • You can get the most out of your study group by understanding expectations, showing up consistently, and getting to know everyone in the group.

-Are you ready for the CPA exam?
+Are you ready for the CPA Exam?
 Sign up for our free CPA practice exam to see where you stand.

 6 Reasons Why CPA Exam Study Groups Are Beneficial

-Here are some reasons why CPA exam study groups are beneficial and how to make the most out of joining a group or creating one yourself.
+Here are some reasons why CPA Exam study groups are beneficial and how to make the most out of joining a group or creating one yourself.

 1. Study Groups Hold You Accountable

 Joining a CPA study group is a great way to hold yourself responsible for studying and can serve as an excellent source of motivation.
-If you know a group of people are expecting to see you and anticipate you will have learned more about a given topic, you’ll be much more likely to follow through with your study plans
+If you know a group of people are expecting to see you and anticipate you will have learned more about a given topic, you’ll be much more likely to follow through with your study plans.

 2. Study Groups Help You Consistently Schedule Time to Study

-CPA exam study groups are also useful because they focus on the goal of passing the CPA exam.
+CPA Exam study groups are also useful because they focus on the goal of passing the exam.
 They meet regularly, like clockwork, and tend to allocate time as efficiently as possible to help all members of the group study and perform better.
 Nobody wants to be that member who doesn’t show up!

 3. Study Groups Are Resources for Answering Questions and Addressing Concerns

-Some sections of the CPA exam are complicated and can be confusing and/or especially hard to learn for new accountants.
+Some sections of the CPA Exam are complicated and can be confusing and/or especially hard to learn for new accountants.
 You might get stuck while studying on your own, but when you belong to a study group you can turn to them for answers to those tricky questions.
 That way, you’re less likely to hit a dead end.

 4. Study Groups Offer Differing Perspectives